 After completing the treatments for either type of fracture, most patients are less mobile and physically active than before.
 Many patients experience chronic pain and impaired sexual function.
 Some people can no longer live independently after a hip or pelvic fracture.
 People often get discharged straight from the hospital to a nursing home.

-If you experienced one or more of these fractures from a slip and fall or another type of accident, a Miami broken hips or pelvis lawyer can evaluate your case and let you know if someone else has legal liability for your injuries.
+If you experienced one or more of these fractures from a slip and fall due to a cluttered walking space or another type of accident, a Miami broken hips or pelvis lawyer can evaluate your case and let you know if someone else has legal liability for your injuries.
 You can call Chalik & Chalik Injury Lawyers today at (305) 944-2035 to get started.

 You do not want to delay in seeking legal help with your claim.
 Our state gives you very little time to file a lawsuit seeking compensation for personal injury.
 If you miss the deadline, you can lose the right to hold the responsible party liable.